lesteve/travis-tutorial/exercises.md

 ```
 Note: another useful cache setup is `cache: ccache` for C/C++ projects)

-Does it have an impact on the build timing?
+Does it have an impact on the build timings?

 Do the same by caching the ~/.pip/cache folder.

-Find a dummy use case to feature custom directory caching.
+Find a dummy use case to feature custom directory caching, e.g. a
+function that sleeps a few seconds before returning.

-Read the Caching doc and test the things they mention:
+Read the [caching doc](https://docs.travis-ci.com/user/caching/) and test a few things they mention:
 * branch use cache from master if the branch does not have a cache yet
 * per-environment cache, i.e. does multiple build matrix entries share the same cache?

-Clearing the cache via the UI.
+* clear the cache via the web UI.

 # Docker